ianmaciel/amadeus/README.md

 Unofficial dart library for Amadeus API

-This is a WIP, and can't be used yet.
+This is a WIP, and only flight availabilities endpoint can be use (with restrictions).

 ## Additional information